-Cauliflower is abundant and fresh in the autumn and winter.
+Cauliflower is abundant and fresh in the late summer and autumn.
 When selecting cauliflower, make sure the heads are firm, creamy white, feel heavy and compact.
 Avoid any with brown spots, discoloration or yellowing leaves.
-Cauliflower can keep for five days in the refrigerator, unless it is already cut, in which case it will spoil much more quickly.
-For convenience, many supermarkets now sell containers of pre-cut cauliflower florets, so use these up within a day or two.
+Cauliflower can keep for five days in the refrigerator.

 Gone are the days of over-boiled, mushy cauliflower.
 Cook it right, and you’ll be surprised how delicious it can taste.
-Try CFYL’s Spicy Oven Roasted Cauliflower using coconut oil, turmeric, and cumin.
+Try our Spicy Oven Roasted Cauliflower using coconut oil, turmeric, and cumin.
 For a simple side dish, toss pieces of cauliflower in extra virgin olive oil, marjoram, and salt and pepper.
 Roast until the florets turn soft and brown.
 Eat as is, or drizzle on balsamic vinegar and sprinkle with freshly grated Parmesan cheese.
-For a somewhat healthier version of the comfort food classic mac ‘n’ cheese, simply make a homemade style version using lightly steamed cauliflower florets in place of the macaroni.
+For a more nutritious version of the comfort food classic mac ‘n’ cheese, try using lightly steamed cauliflower florets in place of the macaroni.
+Cooked cauliflower can be “mashed” with potatoes to boost nutrient value.
+Bags of “riced” cauliflower are also becoming widely available in frozen foods sections and are an easy way to add nutrients to any rice dish.
 Cauliflower is also an Indian food classic and is delicious in curries.